3.1 General context

 On this page

 The Federal Ministry of Labourleads national policy on the labour market.
 For entrepreneurship, the Federal Ministry for Digital and Economic Affairsholds important responsibilities.
-Concerning youth employment and entrepreneurship, they work alongside the Department for Families and Youth at the Federal Chancellery.
+Concerning youth employment and entrepreneurship, they work alongside the Department for Family and Youth at the Federal Chancellery.
 Social partners, namely the Chamber of Labour (Arbeiterkammer, AK), the Austrian Economic Chambers (Wirtschaftskammer Österreich, WKÖ), and the Austrian Chamber of Agriculture (Landwirtschaftskammer, LKO) hold a very important and strong position in Austria.
 The Chamber of Labour represents the interests of 3,4 million employees and consumers and offers a large and diverse variety of services.
 The Austrian Public Employment Service (Arbeitsmarktservice, AMS) is provides labour-market related services and contributes to preventing and eradicating unemployment in Austria.

 In Austria, labour market policy (Arbeitsmarktpolitik) includes all measures taken by public institutions - such as the federal government, the Public Employment Service and the federal provinces - to manage the labour market.
 A regulated labour market is viewed to have positive effects on the social system and to ensure fair economic competition.
 According to the Labour Market Service Act (Arbeitsmarktservicegesetz), labour market policy has the tasks of preventing and eliminating unemployment and bringing labour supply and demand together as completely and sustainably as possible, while observing social and economic principles.
 The objectives of labour market policy are inter alia the achievement and maintainance of full employment, taking active measures for qualification and equal opportunities, increasing the transparency of the labour market, developing human resources, activating the unemployed, and combating long-term unemployment.
 Active labour market policies shall support a better functioning of the labour market.